ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-72-Jenkins-Parameterized-Builds/README.md

 echo "Env: $env"
 ```

-This will print out the parameters entered during the build.
+This will print out the parameters entered during on the build.

 ---